Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Introduction

-In this work, we derive an analytical expression of the EEL probability of spherical NPs within the HDM, valid both for penetrating and external electron beams.
-We apply the derived expressions to Na NPs and analyze the dependence of the LSPs and, specially, CBPs on the impact parameter and velocity of the electron probe, as well as on the size of the NP.
-We identify the symmetry rules for the excitation of such plasmons by electron beams.
-This work thus unravels the rules governing the excitation of CBPs, and establishes a basis for a more exhaustive analysis of the EEL spectra of small NPs in the bulk plasmon energy range.
+In this work, we derive an analytical expression for the EEL probability of spherical metallic nanoparticles within a linear hydrodynamic model, valid for both penetrating and aloof electron beam trajectories.
+We apply this expression to sodium (Na) nanoparticles and analyze the dependence of LSPs and, in particular, CBPs on the impact parameter, electron velocity, and nanoparticle size.
+The nonlocal description introduced here captures essential features absent from local models, the emergence of several peaks associated with CBPs above the plasma frequency, and a pronounced blueshift of their spectral envelope --bulk plasmon envelope-- with decreasing particle size and increasing impact parameter, as well as the existence of a minimum internal electron path length required to efficiently excite specific sets of CBPs.
+Through a multipolar analysis, we identify the selection rules governing the excitation of surface and bulk plasmon modes and relate the increased blueshift at larger impact parameters to the dominant excitation of higher-order CBP modes.
+Importantly, our analytical EELS expression explicitly separates the surface, bulk, and Begrenzung contributions \cite{Ritchie_1957_PhysRev}, thereby providing a transparent physical interpretation of each term within the nonlocal framework.
+Altogether, the present results establish a unified analytical foundation for understanding CBP excitation mechanisms and enable comprehensive and accurate interpretation of EEL spectra of small metallic nanoparticles in the bulk plasmon energy range.